ceabie/DexKnifePlugin/README.md

 ## Update Log

+    1.7.0.alpha: Experimentally compatible with android gradle plugin 3.0, but there are some bugs for maindex.
     1.6.1: Compatible with android gradle plugin 2.3.0, auto disable when build with ART-Runtime (See Features 8).
     1.6.0: Modify: When only -keep is configured, only keep the specified classes.
     1.5.9: Compatible with some ancient version of gradle and android gradle plugin.